Delaware’s Climate

 Mean annual precipitation for Delaware is about 45 inches with large inter-annual variability.

-The State is often affected by seasonally occurring severe weather including winter and spring nor-easters that can drop heavy snow and cause coastal flooding, autumn tropical systems with high winds, coastal flooding and heavy rainfall and spring and summer severe thunderstorms.
+The State is often affected by seasonally occurring severe weather including winter and spring nor-easters that can drop heavy snow or rain, autumn tropical systems, spring and summer severe thunderstorms, and other coastal flooding events.

 Delaware Climate Normals